 2) Check out Upper Falls:

-3) Visit the picnic area by Upper Falls:
+3) Visit the picnic area right by Upper Falls:

-To date, I’d say Middle Falls (and Upper Falls) are some of the largest waterfalls in New York State that I’ve ever seen and while you can see others throughout the park, these 2 are the main Letchworth State Park waterfalls you’ll want to prioritize seeing when you go.
+To date, I’d say Middle Falls (and Upper Falls) are some of the most beautiful waterfalls in New York that I’ve ever seen and while you can see others throughout the park, these 2 are the main Letchworth State Park waterfalls you’ll want to prioritize seeing when you go.

 5) Check out Inspiration Point:

-6) Stop at Glen Iris Inn (one of the best places to stay in Letchworth State Park):
+6) Stop at Glen Iris Inn (it’s one of the best Letchworth State Park hotels):

 Out of all the options of where to stay in Letchworth State Park (camping sites, hotels nearby and so forth), I’d say the Glen Iris Inn is the best place for that but its also very popular so if you’re serious about staying here, reserve a room as early as you can and I’m talking several weeks before you visit Letchworth State Park.